 Since then, Gomez has worked for a large metro daily, Orlando Sentinel, and currently is employed full-time with the Daytona Beach News-Journal, benefitting from both publications in sharpening her photojournalistic skills with daily news assignment features as well as breaking news; plus major sporting events like NASCAR's Daytona 500 and the NBA's Orlando Magic.

-Her series "My Heart Back Home" awarded Silver in Domestic Picture Story category in the 68th College Photographer of the Year (CPOY).
-This series also won the Army and Air Force Exchange Service’s Homeward Bound photo and video contest in 2014, and her work has been exhibited at the Southeast Museum of Photography in Daytona Beach, FL.
+Gomez has been recently awarded by the Society of Professional Journalists and Florida Press Club for her 2016 work Living in the Shadows.
+Likewise, Gomez's My Heart Back Home series was awarded Silver in the Domestic Picture Story category in the 68th annual College Photographer of the Year contest.
+This series also won the Army and Air Force Exchange Service’s Homeward Bound photo and video contest in 2014.
+These and other outstanding work by Gomez are often exhibited at the Southeast Museum of Photography in Daytona Beach.

 In addition to her full-time photo shooting responsibilities with the News-Journal, Gomez is gaining professional experience and furthering her education in multimedia storytelling, all of which are the building blocks to fulfilling her life's course towards humanitarian- and social-photojournalism.